-Our goal for FY21 is to continue the implementation of our modern slavery management framework and to continue to monitor and respond to administrative and best practice developments in the field of modern slavery management.
-This will include developing terms of reference for an internal working group responsible for responding to known or possible incidence of modern slavery in our operations and/or supply chain.
+Our goal for FY23 is to continue the implementation of our modern slavery management framework and to continue to monitor and respond to administrative and best practice developments in the field of modern slavery management.
+This will include continuing our supplier surveillance and engagement to identify specific high-risk suppliers.